-- 1. Field reviews by designers should be required. - 2.
-Review the scope. - 3.
-Examine the plans early in the plans development process. - 4.
-Look at plan-profiles and cross sections for general understanding. - 5.
-Review PD&E study for any constraints. - 6.
-Consider transit and bicycle/pedestrian needs during construction. - 7.
-For complex projects consider developing a TTC plan study and other possible strategies such as public awareness campaigns, alternate route improvements, service patrols, etc...
+- 1. Review the scope. - 2.
+Field reviews.
+Examine the plans early in the plans development process. - 3.
+Look at plan-profiles and cross sections for general understanding. - 4.
+Review PD&E study for any constraints. - 5.
+Consider transit and bicycle/pedestrian needs during construction. - 6.
+For complex projects consider developing a TTC plan study and other possible strategies such as public awareness campaigns, alternate route improvements, service patrols, etc.